MVaugn/ECSE_371_2024/Lab_01/writeup.md

 **Calculate the required power rating of the resistor for continuous, steady-state operation.**
 _270mA through resistor, 6V drop means a power of 1.65W._
 **In your circuit, what is the resistor's maximum instantaneous power dissipation and when does it occur?
 Do you think the resistor you have chosen would provide reliable long-term operation?**
-_Instantaneous power dissipation occurs right when power is applied, where the resistor sees ~15V instead of 6V with an power rating of 4.05W.
-The resistor weve chosen will not provide reliable long-term operation._
+_Instantaneous power dissipation occurs right when power is applied, where the resistor sees 15V instead of 6V and dissapates 4W.
+The resistor we've chosen will not provide reliable long-term operation._

 ## Q5 ##